maxkapur/maxkapur.github.io/_posts/2050-03-03-pipx-install-topgrade.md

 upgrade && flatpak update && ...`).
 I recently got a [PR accepted](https://github.com/topgrade-rs/topgrade/pull/1047) that enables
 Topgrade to run `conda clean`, which can free up gigabytes of space on a well-used conda installation.
-I also have an [open PR](https://github.com/topgrade-rs/topgrade/pull/1048) (perhaps merged or rejected by the time you read this) that lets you request additional conda environments to upgrade besides `base`.
+I also have an [open PR](https://github.com/topgrade-rs/topgrade/pull/1048) (perhaps merged or rejected by the time you read this) that lets you configure additional conda environments to upgrade besides `base`.

-Speaking of conda: For better or worse, I have become something of a [conda apologist]{% post_url 2024-11-29-rbenv-vs-conda %}.
-In the same way Python gets called the “second-best language for everything,“ conda is not as ambitious as [Nix](https://nixos.org/), nor as hip as [uv](https://docs.astral.sh/uv/), nor as pretty as [Poetry](https://python-poetry.org/).
-But conda continues to solve practical problems for me in a wide variety of different situations.
-It’s a solid workhorse.